Explore Ireland's Ancient East, step inside Newgrange the 5,000-year-old monument or take a moment on top of the mystical Hill of Tara.

 in the 1100s.
 Carvings of human heads, with flowing beards and moustaches, decorate

 the main entrance, about five metres from the ground.

-6. Trim Castle in Co.
-Meath is Ireland’s Largest Anglo-Norman Castle.
+6. Trim Castle in the Boyne Valley is Ireland's Largest Anglo-Norman Castle.
 It is also the place

 where the film Braveheart was shot.